Meet Our Staff

 In addition to his college education, Digger holds a Trek Level-One Fit School certification and has completed seminars through Trek World, Cervelo BrainBike, Cannondale, and Shimano.

 Digger enjoys pursuing challenges in business and fitness and has volunteered for several charities, organizations, and clubs on the Jersey Shore.
 “I was born into the business, and bikes grew on me later in my youth.
-I have always had several athletic interests,” says Digger, who enjoys traveling with his wife, Jessica, and golfing on the best courses around the world.
-He also likes spending time petting his cat, Binx, and hanging out with his “cronies.”

 “As a child growing up in my mom’s bike shop, it was just always in me.
 I saw what the store did for people, and what those people did for us.
 The bicycle is a solution to many of the world’s most complicated issues.
 We put smiles on people’s faces, and what’s better than the feeling you get riding a great bike!”